 - And Your Little Dog, Too!: Played for Laughs in this exchange, where Harry Potter enrages Voldemort by telling him he especially made sure to destroy his Zac Efron poster.Harry: I've destroyed all your Horcruxes!

 Voldemort: (gasps) Even my Zefron poster?

 Voldemort: Curses, Potter!
 I'll kill you for that!

-- Artistic License – Astronomy: Okay, all the stuff with Pigfarts is just pure Rule of Funny, but for the sake of being nitpicky; despite Draco's statement to the contrary, Mars has an atmosphere.
+- Artistic License – Space Okay, all the stuff with Pigfarts is just pure Rule of Funny, but for the sake of being nitpicky; despite Draco's statement to the contrary, Mars has an atmosphere.
 It's not one humans could breathe in, being mostly carbon dioxide, but hey.